iporepos/pem/docs/about.rst

 This page provides a conceptual overview of the **general workflow**, which forms the core of the PEM methodology and underpins all regional plans.

-By following this structured and data-driven workflow, the PEM methodology ensures **reproducibility**, **transparency**, and **scientific robustness** in the assessment of marine spatial planning outcomes.
+By following this structured and data-driven workflow, the PEM framework ensures **reproducibility**, **transparency**, and **scientific robustness** in the assessment of marine spatial planning outcomes.